 Through counselling I was able to find direction and work out what I needed to do to live a happier, healthier life.
-This journey has not been easy but it has been rewarding and has led me to want to help others to overcome their own personal challenges, whatever they may be.
+This journey has not been easy but it has been rewarding and has led me to want to help others.

 Please read through the information on the website and by all means contact me if you are unsure about anything regarding the counselling process.

 There are many approaches to counselling which can be confusing for someone seeking the help of a qualified practitioner.
 I was trained as a person-centred counsellor and believe in this approach as the theory relies heavily on the relationship between client and counsellor.

 Generally, person-centred counselling can help individuals of all ages, with a range of personal issues.
 Many people find it an appealing type of therapy because it allows them to keep control over the content and pace of sessions, and there is no worry that they are being evaluated or assessed in any way.

 The non-direct style of person-centred counselling is thought to be more beneficial to those who have a strong urge to explore themselves and their feelings, and for those who want to address specific psychological habits or patterns of thinking.

 The approach is said to be particularly effective in helping individuals to overcome specific problems such as depression, anxiety, stress, grief and most other mental health concerns.